just-buildsystem/justbuild/doc/concepts/profiling.md

 parallelism, e.g., via remote execution, helps to reduce build times, it cannot reduce build time below that of the critical path.
-So it is an important step in maintaining a code base to keep the criticial path short, both in terms of number of actions, but also, more importantly in terms of typical runtime of those actions.
+So it is an important step in maintaining a code base to keep the critical path short, both in terms of number of actions, but also, more importantly in terms of typical runtime of those actions.
 Such a task requires profiling data of real-world builds.